Anna Kennedy Online - Charity ChampionsWe are fortunate to have a close group of Charity Champions who help us to raise Autism Awareness

-After Jo’s son Ryan took part in Autism’s Got Talent in 2014, she quickly became very aware of how much AKO helped people and started helping out at various events and loved seeing the joy these experiences brought to people.
+After Jo’s daughter Lauren took part in Autism’s Got Talent in 2014, she quickly became very aware of how much AKO helped people and started helping out at various events and loved seeing the joy these experiences brought to people.

 Keith is the other part of the Essex charity champion couple.
 Keith and Dawn’s son Aston was offered to be an Ambassador for Anna Kennedy online, his Autistic & Proud fundraisers were then made for the charity.

 Keith said “We had always fund raised for various charities but this one deserved us to go that extra mile.

 We are always looking for other ideas to raise funds but more importantly autism awareness in the Essex area”

 I am Rich from Milton Keynes, I am a husband and father and I am on the autism spectrum.
 This has been only a recent diagnosis, coming in adult life after a few years of thinking that this could be the case.
 I have two sons and my youngest son is also on the autism spectrum and I started to think about how he can be understood and how he can understand the world better.